Trams in Belgrade: Post-World War II

+In 1972, the idea of digging the Savamala-Palilula tunnel was revived.
+The 1 km long tunnel was to connect the Gavrila Principa Street with the brewery Belgrade in Cetinjska.
+The plan also included tram tracks.
+It was to go underground at Gavrila Principa, elevate a bit under the 36, 38, 13 and 15 Kraljice Natalije, continue under Terazije, Hotel Moskva, school in Dečanska, 17 and 26 Makedonska, 24 and 25 in Despot Stefan Boulevard, before resurfacing in the brewery's yard.
+It was to be one-way tunel, with his twin being built later for the opposite way.
+At Terazije Terrace escalators and regular stairs were planned for commuters so they could use tram lines.
+Tram routes would extend from the Pančevo Bridge via Višnjička and Venizelosova streets, exiting in Savamala and continuing to Čukarica.
+Due to the various reasons (departure of mayor Branko Pešić, financial crisis from the mid-1970s, enormous projected costs of the project), the idea was again abandoned.

 In 1984 the tram connected old part of the city with the New Belgrade, across the Sava River, via the Old Sava Bridge.
 In 1985, the system was extended to 42 km.

 In 1990 and 1991, the system reached its peak usage.
 This was to change, with the breakup of the former Yugoslavia.
 Sanctions on Serbia resulted in funding being slashed drastically.
 Investments in the purchase of new vehicles, spare parts and maintenance of infrastructure were minimal.
 During 1996 and 1997, tracks were reconstructed in Bulevar revolucije (from Cvetkova pijaca to Radio-industrija), as well as in Ruzveltova Street and Jurija Gagarina Street.
 The country was bombed in 1999, putting additional pressure on the system.